Shakthi111203/Codora_Constructo/README.md

 ### Describe it.
 Generate it.
 Download it - Your idea, running in seconds.

 <blockquote>
-"I want a fitness tracker with a dashboard, workout logger, and progress charts."
+"I want a fitness tracker with a dashboard, workout logger and progress charts."
 <br>
 <b>— Few seconds later, you have a ZIP.</b>
 </blockquote>